 Commands

-when define a window, modal window, desktop or custom control:
+To define such commands, use the commands attribute when defining a window, modal window, desktop, or custom control:

 #[Window(commands = <list of commands>)]